 Are all business entities eligible?

-Yes.
-Your business entity does not matter.
-Whether you run your business as a sole proprietorship, LLC, partnership, C corporation or S corporation, all structures qualify for a Roth solo 401k.
+Yes, all business structures qualify for a solo 401k.
+Whether you run your business as a sole proprietorship, LLC, partnership, C corporation or S corporation, all entities are eligible for a Roth solo 401k.

 Benefits and tax-advantages of a Roth solo 401k